 What are responsibly sourced precious metals?

-Susan Crow Studio uses predominantly Fairmined or recycled gold because it is important to Susan that she sources her precious metals from trusted suppliers to assure that it is as non-impactful both environmentally and ethically sourced as possible – benefiting artisanal and small scale mining communities.
+Susan Crow Studio uses Fairmined gold, unless it is unavailable, then she will supplement with recycled gold.
+It's important to Susan that she sources her precious metals from trusted suppliers to assure that it is as non-impactful both environmentally and ethically sourced as possible – benefiting artisanal and small scale mining communities.

 Fairmined is a globally recognized certification assurance for gold mined from empowered responsible small-scale and artisanal mining communities around the world.
 It creates positive change in mining by implementing and supporting social development and environmental protection.